Wiolarz/PY_Simple_Games/README.md

 ## List of files:

+### Sudoku
+project
+toolbox - list of functions that can help solve more advanced sudoku variants

+sudoku_generator - stub that attempts to generate working sudoku grid

 ### Folder "basic tools":
 folder serves as a list of functions to be used in the rest of the project.
 But it also contains many standalone experiments